ldjokic0/pysam-bam-file-analysis/README.md

 # Analysis of the BAM file with pysam python module

-Analysis of the am file to determine:
+Analysis of the bam file to determine:

 - What is the total number of reads in the file?
 - How many unmapped reads are in the file?